 - Normal Session (also called a continuous session)

 - Post-closing session

-- This is the actual time where most of the trading takes place.
+- The normal trading session is the actual time when most of the trading takes place.

 - Its duration is between 9:15 AM to 3:30 PM.

 - You can buy and sell stocks in this session.

 - The normal trading session follows a bilateral matching session i.e. whenever the buying price is equal to the selling price, the transaction is complete.
 Here transactions are as per price and time priority.